Plan Your Weekend

 The Pie Bar may be small in size but it’s big in atmosphere.
 The bar (yes, they serve wine and beer!) is a throwback to another era, with its wooden cash register and diner-style coffee mugs.
 On the menu, you’ll find breakfast and lunch selections that are both savory and sweet, including delicious scones, quiches, galettes, and handpies.
 Everything served at the Pie Bar is made with locally sourced ingredients.
 Informal surveys have shown the savory handpies and mini-bites to be particular favorites.

 Bread Euphoria is slightly off the trail path, but easy to reach and worth a short detour.
-Marilyn (who is highly regarded among Working Weavers for her baking as well as weaving skills) has been known to make a special trip from Conway simply to sample Bread Euphoria’s molasses cream pies and chocolate croissants.
+Make a special trip from Conway to sample Bread Euphoria’s molasses cream pies and chocolate croissants.
 You will also find excellent sandwiches, soups, and breakfast treats at Bread Euphoria – as well as freshly baked bread, of course.

 Conveniently located in downtown Shelburne Falls Village.
 Serving delicious baked goods, breakfast and lunch.
 Always fresh and local ingredients.